caplin/caplin-platform-diagnostics/README.md

 ```

-## caplin-process-diagnostics.sh
+## Running diagnostics on a process

-This script collates diagnostics for a running Caplin component, without terminating the component process.
+The `caplin-process-diagnostics.sh` script collates diagnostics for a process without terminating the process.

 Script run-time is 20s for the default set of diagnostics.
 Optional diagnostics take longer, and their timing can be variable.
 For example, the run time for the optional GDB core dump (`--gcore`) depends on the size of the target process in memory, and the host's disk I/O and CPU performance.